 - The pharmaceutical sector can use the technology to perform drug discovery data analysis and predictions that can't be done with conventional technologies.

 - The financial industry can use AI to strengthen its fraud detection efforts.

-It's important to remember that as companies find ways to use AI for competitive advantage, they are also grappling with challenges.
-Concerns include AI bias, government regulation of AI, managing the data required for machine learning projects and talent shortages.
-In addition, financial gains can be elusive if the talent and infrastructure for doing AI are not in place, according to research done by MIT Sloan Management Review and Boston Consulting Group.
+It's important to remember that, as companies find ways to use AI for competitive advantage, they're also grappling with challenges.
+Concerns include AI bias, government regulation of AI, management of the data required for machine learning projects and talent shortages.
+In addition, financial gains can be elusive if the talent and infrastructure for implementing AI aren't in place.